-Commentary: Being filled with the old false concepts of the transcendent-to-human God, they were unable to recognize the most profound messages and exposition of the character of the Creator, even when he came in person and put on a stunning public display.
+Commentary: Being filled with the old false concepts of the transcendent-to-human God, they were unable to recognize the most profound messages and exposition of the character of the Creator, even when he came in person and put on a stunning public demonstration and display.
 The honest truth seeker is willing to think outside the box in order to integrate everything.

 92. Yeshua said, "Seek and you will find.
 Yet, what you asked me about in former times and which I did not tell you then, now I do desire to tell, but you do not inquire after it."
 See: Jn 16:16-24, Mt 7:7-12, Lk 11:9-13

 Commentary: Yeshua comments on the apathy of the disciples, their failure to wake up and get their heads into what he is saying and doing.
 The fact that they asked almost no significant questions is appalling.

 93. Yeshua said, "You don't give what is holy to dogs, lest they throw them on the dungheap.
 You don't throw the pearls [to] swine, lest they...it [...]."
 See: Mt 7:6

 Commentary: The admonition to not try to share the Gospel with those that are not looking or those that are not ready.

 94. Yeshua [said], "He who seeks will find, and [he who knocks] will be let in."
 See: Mt 7:7-12, Lk 11:9-13